The 22 best kitchen essentials we tested in 2021 | CNN Underscored

 Zojirushi Home Bakery Virtuoso Plus Bread Maker ($339.95, originally $375; amazon.com)

-Besides the turkey, Thanksgiving meals are also famous for their dinner rolls and biscuits; what other food comes in so handy to mop up all that extra gravy pooling on your plate?
+Besides the turkey, Thanksgiving meals are also famous for their dinner rolls and biscuits — what other food comes in so handy to mop up all that extra gravy pooling on your plate?
 If you want to try your hand at baking your own bread this Thanksgiving, then the Zojirushi Virtuoso Plus bread machine can be your best friend.
-It’s an expensive investment for sure, but in the case of this top-rated pick, you get what you pay for: beautifully baked bread, with crisp, golden-brown crusts and soft, even crumbs.
+It’s an expensive investment for sure, but in the case of this top-rated pick, you get what you pay for: beautifully baked bread, with crisp, golden-brown crusts and soft, even crumb.
 During testing, this bread machine gave our bread the perfect rise and an airy, fluffy texture.

 Read more from our testing of bread machines here.